evergreenempire83-sudo/EverNet/README.md

-# EverNet
+# System maintenance in progress

-Under maintenance
+Please check back in 24 hours.
-Comeback in 24 hours time
+Our technical team is upgrading core features for better performance.